regulatorystudies/Reg-Stats/data/fr_rules/README.md

 1. Determine whether the data files and charts can be incremented by another year.
 The data for the prior calendar year can be updated on or after the first business day of January.
 The data for the prior presidential year can be updated on or after the first business day of February.

-2. Ensure whether python and the relevant packages are installed on your computer's environment.
+2. Ensure whether Python and the relevant packages are installed on your computer's environment.

 3. Retrieve the raw data from the Federal Register API to update the calendar year and presidential year data:
     - Presidential year